SAMtoBAM/stargraph/README.md

 	Required inputs:
 	-a | --assemblies		A txt file with each line containing the path to an assembly using the PanSN-spec-like naming scheme for each contig ([sample][delim][contig/scaffold])
-	-r | --tyrRs			Output file from starfish annotate that contains locations for the tyrosine recombinases in all assemblies (_starfish_output/geneFinder/*.filt.gff_ or _starfish_output/${prefix}.filt.SRGs_combined.gff_ )
+	-r | --tyrRs			Output file from starfish annotate that contains locations for the tyrosine recombinases in all assemblies (geneFinder/*.filt.gff)
-	-e | --elements			Output file from starfish insert (preferably manually curated) that contains locations for the Starships (_starfish_output/elementFinder/*.elements.ann.feat_)
+	-e | --elements			Output file from starfish insert (preferably manually curated) that contains locations for the Starships (elementFinder/*.elements.ann.feat)

 	Recommended inputs:
-	-t | --threads			Number of threads for tools that accept this option (Default: 1) -i | --identifier		The identifying tag used for tyrosine recombinases; given as the -i option for starfish annotate (Default: tyr)
+	-t | --threads			Number of threads for tools that accept this option (default: 1) -i | --identifier		The identifying tag used for tyrosine recombinases; given as the -i option for starfish annotate (Default: tyr)

 	pggb specific inputs: